jonatanwins/Bash-Time-Tracking/README.md

 ### Prerequisites

-The program is intended to run on Linux.
-Tested on Arch Linux and Ubuntu.
-There are no other known prerequisites
+The program was intended to run on Arch Linux.
+There are no prerequisites.

 ### Functionality